mcarvin8/ava-sf-devops/README.md

 The pipeline is divided into the following stages:

-- The `build` stage builds a Docker image for the org if the `Dockerfile` has been modified.
-This Docker image is pushed to the GitLab repository's Container Registry.
 - The `backfill` stage pushes commits from `main` branch backwards to `fqa` and `dev` branches.
 This is required for branching strategies where developers create branches from `main`, but have to merge their branches into other long running branches (`dev` and `fqa` in this template).
     - This job requires a project access token configured for the GitLab repository - https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html
     - Add 3 CI/CD variables to the repo called `BOT_NAME`, `BOT_USER_NAME` and `PROJECT_TOKEN`.
 The `BOT_NAME` should be the name of the project access token/bot account.
 The `BOT_USER_NAME` will be the user name for the bot account created when making the project access token (ex: `project_{project_id}_bot_{random_string}`).
 The `PROJECT_TOKEN` will be the passphrase generated after making the token.